A former professional golfer in Europe, Stephen Moskal turned pro in

 When working with students, Stephen goes beyond technique.
 His work in peak performance development with Dr. David Shaner has become integral in his teaching style.
 Indeed, Stephen understands how the mind and body are intricately linked in performance and knows how to tap into a student's mind to help that person fine tune and perfect his/her game.

 As a result of his understanding of the "Complete Game", Stephen has specialized in player development and has helped many junior golfers fulfill their dreams.
-In addition to working with LPGA star Pornanong Phatlum, Stephen has seen many of his students have gone on to play collegiate golf at all levels, including at schools such as Notre Dame, Ohio State, Yale, UVA, West Point, Tennessee, Louisville, Delaware, Dartmouth, Rollins, New York Univ, CNU and more.
+In addition to working with LPGA star Pornanong Phatlum, Stephen has helped many of his students go on to play collegiate golf at all levels, including at schools such as Notre Dame, Ohio State, Yale, UVA, West Point, Tennessee, Louisville, Delaware, Dartmouth, Carnegie Mellon, Rollins, New York Univ, CNU and more.

 Stephen Moskal also served as head coach at Marymount University for 8 years before stepping down in the spring of 2019.